Are you chosen as one of the groomsmen in a bridal party? Congratulations!

 Weddings can be expensive affairs, and budget constraints may play a significant role in deciding who pays for the groomsmen suits.
 If the couple is on a tight budget, it may not be feasible for the groom to cover the cost of his groomsmen's attire.

 In such cases, it is becoming more common for groomsmen to pay for their own attire.
 It's crucial to discuss your groomsmen's financial circumstances in an open discussion.
-If one or more members might find it difficult to afford to buy or rent suits, finding a means to help them can help avoid any unnecessary stress
+If one or more members might find it difficult to afford to buy or rent suits, finding a means to help them can help avoid any unnecessary stress.

 Groomsmen's Financial Situation